cubiio/fsnd-neighbourhood-map/README.md

 $ gulp build
 ```

 Note, the default `gulp` dev task runs in Chrome Canary.
-To change this to a different browser, go to browser sync task and edit line 136:
+To change this to a different browser, open the `config.js` file and go to the browserSync settings.
+Edit line 4 to see your dev browser of choice:

 ```
 // current setting